hphelion/documentation/moonshot/manage.backup-process.md

     - Database
     - Log files

-* The Controller node and Baremetal host require a synchronized backup of to maintain their states.
+* The Controller node and Baremetal host require a synchronized backup to maintain their states.
 * The Admin node can be occasionally backed up.

 * The Controller node and Baremetal host require backups on a regular basis.